Romero (film): Reception

 Romero was generally well received by critics.
-The film holds a 80% rating on Rotten Tomatoes, based on 8 reviews.
-Roger Ebert of the Chicago Sun-Times gave the film a mildly positive review, awarding it two and-a-half stars out of four.
+The film holds an 80% rating on Rotten Tomatoes, based on 8 reviews.
+Roger Ebert of the Chicago Sun-Times gave the film a mildly positive review, awarding it two and a half stars out of four.
 Ebert praised Julia's "restrained and reasonable" performance but felt that the film was predictable and therefore not as powerful as other biopics.
 Spirituality and Practice gave the film a positive review stating it as an "excellent drama" with most of the praise going towards Raul Julia in his performance as Romero.

 Romero did receive criticism on how it did not shed light on US involvement.
 Kevin Thomas of the Los Angeles Times stated the fact that "the film doesn't deal with the role of the American government in El Salvador's plight, beyond a plea from Romero for the US to stop sending arms that will be only used against his country's people."
 Vincent Canby of The New York Times thought that the film "is more important as the brief, considerably simplified biography of a heroic man than as cinema.
 The film's manner is that of a textbook."